yumium/tech_notes/C++/A gentle introduction to C++.md

 ## Misc

+### Expressing failure

+- Pass mutable value by reference and return whether output succeeded `bool foo(T&);`
+- Assert / Throw exception to let function die if fails.
+OK if at initial of trading, not great otherwise
+- Return a pair of value and success/failure `std::pair<T, bool> foo();`
+- Returning a std::optional `std::optional<T> foo();` <- preferred way to return when function may or may not output the resulting value

 ### constexpr

 `constexpr` function means the value of the output can be determined at compile time.
 The function must be deterministic (e.g., it can't sample from a distribution), but it doesn't need to be pure (it can have side effects).